jacobxperez/rams/README.md

 Unlike other monolith frameworks, [Essentials](https://jacobxperez.github.io/essentials/) provides a minimum set of components that gives the developer the freedom to explore and discover new designs.
-By removing the unnecessary the essential comes to the light thus leaving room for the designer's self-expression.
+When removing the unnecessary, the essential comes to the front, which leaves room for the designer's self-expression.

 ## Getting Started